tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 The elevator hissed shut.

 The Overseer clamped a tarantula-sized hand around my neck.
-It jabbed a finger at the elevator panel, each input stiff and deliberate, like it was forcing the building itself to obey.
+It jabbed a finger at the elevator panel, each input stiff and deliberate, like it was bullying the building itself.

 The screen above flickered.